World Cup Watch: European giants showing flaws before Qatar

 With the conclusion of the group stage of the Nations League, Europe’s top soccer countries have played their final competitive games ahead of the World Cup.

-Here’s how things are shaping up for a continent that has provided the last four winners of the World Cup.
+Here’s how things are shaping up for a continent that has provided the last four winners of the sport’s biggest prize.

 Spoiler alert: it could be better.